MiSFiT5/Reproduce-On-Stefano-Paper/README.md

 # intro
 This repository contains the implementation and replication of methods described in several research papers focused on decision-making under uncertainty in energy transition scenarios.
 The key papers reproduced here include:

-### Low-regret Decisions for the Steam Supply in the Chemical Industry:
+### Low-regret Decisions for the Steam Supply in the Chemical Industry:(ESCAPE)
 This paper introduces a method to identify low-regret decisions for steam supply decarbonization in the chemical industry.
 By using global sensitivity analysis, the method characterizes uncertainties, samples parameters, and evaluates potential decisions to find those that are near-optimal across various future scenarios.

-### A Machine Learning Method to Extract Key Policy Decisions from Energy Transition Scenarios under Uncertainty:
+### A Machine Learning Method to Extract Key Policy Decisions from Energy Transition Scenarios under Uncertainty:(ESCAPE)
 This study leverages decision trees, a popular machine learning technique, to translate complex energy transition scenarios into a small set of key policy decisions.
 The method involves clustering scenarios and training decision trees to identify critical decisions that shape the energy transition.

-### The Role of Biomass in the Swiss Energy Transition: Low-Regret Strategies for an Uncertain Future:
+### The Role of Biomass in the Swiss Energy Transition: Low-Regret Strategies for an Uncertain Future:(ESCAPE)
 This paper presents a method for long-term energy system planning under uncertainty, specifically focusing on biomass utilization in Switzerland.
 The approach identifies low-regret strategies by clustering scenarios and evaluating them using a regret-based analysis.

-### Streamlining Energy Transition Scenarios to Key Policy Decisions:
+### Streamlining Energy Transition Scenarios to Key Policy Decisions:(Arxiv, Google Scholar)
 This paper demonstrates a method to streamline numerous energy system scenarios into a few interpretable storylines by training decision trees on key outputs of interest.
 The approach simplifies the decision-making process by highlighting critical policy decisions and their trade-offs.

 # Repository Content